cmtchssn/Dissertation/README.md

 I solved the problem.
 I have an empty object called TimeAndSpace that holds a TimeSphere and a SpaceSphere.
 The TimeSphere's position is set to the SpaceSphere's position in `LateUpdate()`.
 Now, when I grab the SpaceSphere, the TimeSphere's collider is not interfering, and the TimeSphere always follows the SpaceSphere!
 I have set the TimeSphere to have variable sizes, speeds, offsets, and direction.
 I need to make them spawn next.

+### Day 049
+Work on TimeAndSpace spawn, layer attribute, and remove offset (which is a redundancy to min and max sizes).

+I got spawning and layer attributes working.
+They could both be better.
+I removed the offsets and played around to hear what the timespheres do differently from the cylinders.
+After a few minutes, it became apparent that I need to build height into the level.
+2D triggering like this happens in electroplankton.
+Height is going to contribute in meaningful ways.
+Think about how to incorporate it.
+Maybe remove gravity from the D*n*'s?
+But then how wil we know what side they're on?
+You'll figure something out.

 ---

 ### Jesse Meeting 001